Kenta11/simple_uart/README.md

 ## What is this?

 The simple uart is a pair of SystemVerilog modules for serial communication.
 The receiver receives input signals.
-Then, it writes the data into native FIFO buffer.
+Then, it writes the data into Xilinx native FIFO buffer.
-The transmitter reads data from native FIFO buffer.
+The transmitter reads data from Xilinx native FIFO buffer.
 Then, it transmits output signals.

 ## Interface